Looking for an enterprise solution for your B2B eCommerce store? Let’s get it done with our Magento services.

-While majority of the Ecommerce agencies and platforms concentrate on the popular B2C market, we tend to forget the immense potential of the sleeping giant which is the B2B market.
+While the majority of the Ecommerce agencies and platforms concentrate on the popular B2C market, we tend to forget the immense potential of the sleeping giant which is the B2B market.
 In the following series of articles, we shall have an in-depth analysis of the characteristics of the B2B market and how Magento along with eBay enterprise solutions as a platform can provide an intricate solution to this market.

-The Power and Potential of B2B
+The Power and Potential of Magento B2B eCommerce

-Volkswagen AG is Europe’s largest car manufacturer, producing 6 million vehicles, manages huge brands such as Audi, Bentley, Bugatti, Lamborghini, Seat in Spain and Skoda in Czech Republic.
+Volkswagen AG is Europe’s largest car manufacturer, producing 6 million vehicles, manages huge brands such as Audi, Bentley, Bugatti, Lamborghini, Seat in Spain and Skoda in the Czech Republic.
 With 322,000 employees the company operates their plants in Europe, Africa, Asia/Pacific rim, and the Americas.

 Various companies in Volkswagen Group annually purchase components, automotive parts and indirect materials worth 62 billion Euros.
 Obviously, the procurement process and relationship with suppliers is critical for Volkswagen’s success.